OmneyaSultan/Large-Scale-Generation-of-Falsified-Scientific-Literature-and-Detection/README.md

 There are four python scripts and two Google Colab notebooks associated with the Grover steps in this project.

 Grover generation:
--CreateJsonl.py: This file accesses the Bik dataset and puts the data into json objects in the format required by the Grover generator.
+- CreateJsonl.py: This file accesses the Bik dataset and puts the data into json objects in the format required by the Grover generator.
 A jsonl file is created, which is used to run Grover_generation.ipynb.
 The installed libraries are csv and json.
--Grover_generation.ipynb: This file runs the Grover generator.
+- Grover_generation.ipynb: This file runs the Grover generator.
 The installed libraries come from Rowan Zellers’ GitHub repository, as well as numpy, tensorflow-gpu, and tensorboard.
 The Grover generator is run in a loop 3 times, to generate 642 fake articles.
--GenFakeTitle.py: This file accesses the Grover generator’s output and uses that information to create a jsonl file with the new articles.
+- GenFakeTitle.py: This file accesses the Grover generator’s output and uses that information to create a jsonl file with the new articles.
 A fake title is generated for each article by randomly sampling the existing Bik dataset.
 The installed libraries are random, csv, and json.
 Grover discrimination:
--Discrimination.py: This file accesses all of the data from the Bik dataset in combination with the 500 generated articles, and merges them into a jsonl file in the format required by the Grover generator.
+- Discrimination.py: This file accesses all of the data from the Bik dataset in combination with the 500 generated articles, and merges them into a jsonl file in the format required by the Grover generator.
 The installed libraries are os, csv, and json.
--Grover_discrimination.ipynb:  This file runs the Grover discriminator, using pre-trained models.
+- Grover_discrimination.ipynb:  This file runs the Grover discriminator, using pre-trained models.
 It gives a numpy file as output, which gives the prediction whether each file is machine or human.
 The installed libraries come from Rowan Zellers’ GitHub repository, as well as numpy, tensorflow-gpu, and tensorboard.
--GetColumn.py: This file parses the numpy file produced by Grover_discrimination.ipynb, and writes the data to a csv file for later use.
+- GetColumn.py: This file parses the numpy file produced by Grover_discrimination.ipynb, and writes the data to a csv file for later use.
 The installed libraries are csv and numpy.
 --------------------------------
 ## FAKE IMAGE GENERATOR  (DCGAN)